Sannitya-13/Mini-Project-/README.md

 rf_accuracy = accuracy_score(y_test, rf_predictions)
 5. Making Predictions
-🔮 Use the best-performing model to make predictions on new data.
+🔮 Use the best-performing model to make predictions on new data. predictions = rf_model.predict(new_data)

-python
-Copy code
-# Make predictions...

-predictions = rf_model.predict(new_data)
 # Model Selection: Random Forest Classifier
-🚀 The Random Forest Classifier is chosen over the Decision Tree Classifier for its ensemble learning approach, which improves prediction accuracy and handles overfitting.
+## 🚀 The Random Forest Classifier is chosen over the Decision Tree Classifier for its ensemble learning approach, which improves prediction accuracy and handles overfitting.##

 Ensemble Learning: Random Forest combines multiple decision trees to enhance accuracy and generalizability.
 Reduced Overfitting: By aggregating predictions from multiple trees, it mitigates overfitting compared to individual decision trees.